fuzzylimes/aws-cdk-product-catalog-demo/README.md

 * Using a single 3rd party dependency, `uuid`, for two reasons:
     * want to ensure truly unique, non-incrementing, id values
     * experience handling 3rd party dependency within the deployment
+* Using scan to search for tags vs query
+    * Unable to make an embedded object field an index, which is needed in order to do a query
+    * I guess a potential alternative would be to split the tables, and have an intermediary table that would map your item to individual tags

 ### Setup
 Before you can use `cdk`, there are a few things that you're expected to have already done: